What does a copywriter do?

 You will hear some people make this argument: Copywriting is part of content marketing.
 Here’s how these folks see it:

 Content Marketing involves the strategy, methodology, and production of all types of digital content, including the written word, graphics, video, and more, to achieve specific business or marketing goals.
+Professionals in this area are usually called content creators, SEO blog creators or content strategists.

 The jury is still out on the “content vs. copywriting” issue, so for the purposes of this article, I’m going to focus on the latter definition: copywriting as a profession that involves publishing your words on the internet.